-NOTICE: CalRecycle is now accepting third-party certifications for reusable grocery bags from producers as a result of voters approving Proposition 67.
-Find out more about the Reusable Grocery Bag Reporting System (RGBRS),
+The Department is continuing to accept third-party certifications for reusable grocery bags from producers using the Reusable Grocery Bag Reporting System (RGBRS).

 To receive updates, including notices regarding rulemaking, please subscribe to the SB 270 ListServ

 On November 8, 2016, California voters approved Proposition 67, the statewide Single-Use Carryout Bag Ban.